 “Master Power Purchase and Sale Agreement” or “MPPSA” means the Master Power Purchase & Sale Agreement entered into between the Parties, contemporaneously with this Agreement, for the purchase and sale of Products by and to EPMI under Back-to-Back Transactions or EPMI Transactions.

 “Minimum Product Price” means the lowest acceptable price if selling and highest acceptable price if buying Products in the sole discretion of MDEA.
-EPMI shall [endeavor] to meet or exceed the Minimum Product Price in connection with transactions governed by this Agreement.
+EPMI shall endeavor to meet or exceed the Minimum Product Price in connection with transactions governed by this Agreement.

 “MWh” means megawatt hour.

-“Native Load” means the wholesale and retail power customers of MDEA on whose behalf MDEA, by statute, franchise, regulatory requirement, or contract, has undertaken an obligation to construct and operate MDEA's system to meet the reliable electric needs of such customers, estimated to peak at 87 MW.
+“Native Load” means the wholesale and retail power customers of MDEA on whose behalf MDEA, by statute, franchise, regulatory requirement, or contract, has undertaken an obligation to construct and operate MDEA's systems to meet the reliable electric needs of such customers, estimated to peak at 87 MW.

+“NERC” means the North America Reliability Counsel, and its successor organizations.

-“Off-Peak” means that time period (and each hour) commencing at HE 2300 and ending HE 0600 CPT, Monday through Friday, including NERC holidays, and all weekends.
+“Off-Peak” means that time period (and each hour) commencing at HE 2300 and ending HE 0600 CPT, Monday through Friday, and beginning again Friday at HE 2300 through Monday ending at HE 0600CPT, including NERC holidays.

 “On-Peak” means that time period (and each hour) commencing at HE 0700 and ending HE 2200 CPT, Monday through Friday, excluding NERC holidays.